Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Sliema: Proximity to Valletta and St. Julian’s, harbor views, shopping

 Mid-range: Again, Malta seems to do best in this price range.
-The Victoria Hotel has the best balance of high ratings and affordability in Sliema.
+The Victoria Hotel has the best balance of high ratings, quiet luxury, and affordability in Sliema.
+I love the quirky décor that this boutique hotel offers, plus it has both an indoor and outdoor pool, an excellent fitness room, and a much-loved restaurant.
+Check prices, reviews, and availability of The Victoria here.

 Valletta: Capital of culture, good food, quiet nights

-Mid-range (around $70-150): This is where Valletta shines – there’s a ton of accommodation in this price range with beautiful views and comfortable digs.
-I’d recommend Palazzo Paolina Boutique Hotel for the best combination of price and high review.
-The brand new British Suites also appears to be well-liked.
+Mid-range: This is where Valletta shines – there’s a ton of accommodation in this price range with beautiful views and comfortable digs.
+I’d recommend Palazzo Paolina Boutique Hotel for the best combination of price and high reviews.
+It’s a mere 5-minute walk from St. John’s Co-Cathedral, the décor is over-the-top beautiful in a super Maltese way, and the rooms are spacious and comfortable for Valletta.
+Check prices, reviews, and availability here.

 Note: A huge thanks to the Malta Tourism Authority for hosting me during my stay in Malta.
 All opinions and experiences are 100% my own.